-Beyonce Not Performing At Coachella; Pregnancy Concerns?
+Beyonce Not Performing At Coachella Over Pregnancy?
 Who Will Replace Her?

 A post shared by Beyoncé (@beylite) on

-Who do you guess is going to replace Beyonce as the headliner at Coachella 2017?
+Who do you think is going to replace Beyonce as the headliner at Coachella 2017?
 Let us know what you think in the comment section below.

 [Featured Image by Kevork Djansezian/Stringer/Getty Images]